 Hull City Centre BID

-Hull City Centre BID Ltd is a 'not-for-profit' partnership led by local businesses and hosted by the Hull & Humber Chamber of Commerce, with support from the public sector including Hull City Council, Humberside Police, Hull Forward and Hull College.
+Hull City Centre BID Ltd is a 'not-for-profit' partnership led by local businesses and hosted by the Hull & Humber Chamber of Commerce, with support from the public sector including Hull City Council, Humberside Police, Visit Hull & East Yorkshire and Hull College.
 It is the promoter of the Hull City Centre Business Improvement District.
 The BID proposal explains how it will carry out projects to meet its objectives.

 What is a BID?